 NLP distinguishes between the different representational system people use: visual, kinesthetic, and auditory.
 The predominant one is people who are primarily “visual,” who know reality because they “see” it.
 The next most common representational system used by people is kinesthetic, people who know reality because they “feel” it.
 Actually, most people are a mixture of the two, with most people preferring one modality to the other.

 If you ask a visual person if he saw the belief when he imagines observing the events that led to the belief being formed, he responds, “Of course I did; if you were there you would have seen it too.”
 If you ask a kinesthetic person if she saw the belief, she responds, “What do you mean ‘see’?
-Am I looking for a sign that says [the words of the belief]?
-I felt [the belief].”
+Am I looking for a sign that says

 We revised the LBP

 Once we understood this distinction, we added a few steps to the LBP especially for people who know reality primarily via their feelings and have revised those steps several times since 2006.
+Since adding these new steps, it’s been much easier to help kinesthetic people make lasting changes in their lives.

 Thanks for reading my blog.
 Please post your questions or comments about the LBP and how it works for visual and kinesthetic people.
 Your comments will add value for thousands of readers.
 I read them all and respond to as many as I can.